 Founder, NewPoint Strategies LLC

-Lynne Revo-Cohen is a founding partner of NewPoint Strategies LLC.
-She directs the firm’s strategic development in the areas of client services and products, marketing, financial management and public relations.
+Lynne Revo-Cohen is a founding partner of NewPoint Strategies.
+She directs the firm’s strategic development in the areas of client services and products, marketing, financial management, and public relations.
 Ms. Revo-Cohen has been a recognized expert in the field of management consulting for more than thirty years.
-She is an internationally known business leader, accomplished author, lecturer and consultant.
-Her areas of expertise cover the full range of ‘high-risk” employment issues.
-Her clients, numbering over 250, range from Fortune 500 companies to the Federal, State, and local government, Universities and Non-Profit organizations.
+She is an internationally known business leader, accomplished author, lecturer, and consultant.
+Her areas of expertise cover the full range of high-risk employment issues.
+Her clients, numbering over 250, include Fortune 500 companies, universities, nonprofits, and federal, state, and local government organizations.

-Ms. Revo-Cohen is the major architect of an on-line assessment and training tool for high risk issues, such as Diversity and Inclusion, Sexual Harassment/Assault Prevention, EEO, and Culture Change to name a few.
-She was one of the first businesswomen to identify the “Blended Solution” – delivering training through a combination of on-line learning and instructor led techniques.
-She led her company’s success in winning the coveted “Blue Diamond Award” for best technology awarded in 2001 by the Fairfax County Chamber of Commerce.
-Ms. Revo-Cohen served for four years on the Board of Directors of the Fairfax County Chamber of Commerce and has been active in the National Association of Women Business Owners, Women in Technology and the Northern Virginia Technology Council.
-Ms. Revo-Cohen was a founding member of the National Committee on Pay Equity.
-Ms. Revo-Cohen has a B.A. degree from the State University of New York at Buffalo and an M.A. degree from the University of Maryland.
+Ms. Revo-Cohen serves on several boards and committees and served for four years on the Board of Directors of the Fairfax County Chamber of Commerce.
+She has been active in the National Association of Women Business Owners, Women in Technology, and the Northern Virginia Technology Council.
+Ms. Revo-Cohen is a founding member of the National Committee on Pay Equity.
+She has a BA from the State University of New York at Buffalo and an MA from the University of Maryland.

 Karetta Hubbard is a founding partner of NewPoint Strategies, LLC.
 She directs the firm’s strategic development in the areas of client services and products, marketing, financial management and public relations.
 Ms. Hubbard, with more than thirty years of consulting, lecturing and managing experience in strategic management and organizational change.
 She focuses on innovative approaches to “shared cultural wisdom” in organizations.
 This concept is a core principal to the firm’s diversity practice.